![]() |

 |

-SEASON LAUNCH 2008: Although our Open Season starts in July, the planning starts well before hand.
+SEASON LAUNCH: Although our Open Season starts in July, the planning starts well before hand.
 Katandra’s Volunteers and Friends are invited to help with opening the Sanctuary to the public every Sunday in July, August, September and October 10am - 4pm.
-The next meeting of the Friends of Katandra will be the Christmas party on Sunday, 7th December at 4:30pm - cold meats and salads will be provided, please bring some sweets or savouries for after. |
+Sanctuary Maintenance |

 |||||||